shamafarabi/Amazon-Employee-Access-Challenege/README.md

 >* Four different classification were then applied on the training dataset and the best performing model was then selected based on the cross validation scores.

 **Step 6:** Compute ROC curve with cross validation for Model Performance on Unseen Data
 >* Once the best model is identified in the previous step, it is used to the predict on the test data obtained  from the 50/50 split.
 Accuracy  of the best model in predicting the test data is then calculating the ROC curve and AUC scores.

+# Conclusion
+* Among the four classification models used, Random Forest was the best perofrming model in terms of CV score.
+The CV score helps to evaluate how the model would perform on unseen data.

+* When random forest model was applied to unseen data, the computed ROC_AUC score was 0.68 which is slightly les than the performance of the model (0.7057) on the training dataset.

+# Future Work
+ * Hyperparameter tuning of the classification models.
+ * Reducing collision loss during hash encoding.